haltu/muuri/README.md

 Should Muuri automatically trigger `layoutItems` method on window resize?
 Set to `false` to disable.
 When a number or `true` is provided Muuri will automatically lay out the items every time window is resized.
 The provided number (`true` is transformed to `0`) equals to the amount of time (in milliseconds) that is waited before items are laid out after each window resize event.

-* Type: boolean or number.
 * Default value: `100`.
+* Accepted types: boolean, number.

 ### layoutOnInit &nbsp;

 Should Muuri trigger `layout` method automatically on init?

-* Type: boolean.
 * Default value: `true`.
+* Accepted types: boolean.

 ### layoutDuration &nbsp;

 The duration for item's layout animation in milliseconds.
 Set to `0` to disable.

-* Type: number.
 * Default value: `300`.
+* Accepted types: number.

 ### layoutEasing &nbsp;

 The easing for item's layout animation.
 Accepts any valid [Velocity.js easing](http://velocityjs.org/#easing) value.

-* Type: string.
 * Default value: `'ease'`.
+* Accepted types: string.

 ### dragEnabled &nbsp;

 Should items be draggable?

-* Type: boolean.
 * Default value: `false`.
+* Accepted types: boolean.

 ### dragContainer &nbsp;

 Which item the dragged item should be appended to for the duration of the drag?
 If `null` the container element will be used.

-* Type: null or element.
 * Default value: `null`.
+* Accepted types: element, null.

 ### dragStartPredicate &nbsp;

 A function that determines when dragging should start.
 If `null` the default predicate is used (dragging starts immediately).

-* Type: null or function.
 * Default value: `null`.
+* Accepted types: function, null.

 The predicate function receives three arguments:
 * **item** &nbsp;&mdash;&nbsp; *Muuri.Item*